deliriousintent/cryogenic-fluid-cosmology/THEORETICAL_FRAMEWORK.md

     *   **Zero Viscosity:** Just as an electrical superconductor allows electrons to flow with zero resistance, a Gravitational Superconductor allows the vacuum fluid to flow with zero viscosity (Superfluidity).
     *   **Coherent Flow:** Because the fluid is frictionless, the rotation generates a powerful **Gravito-Magnetic vortex**.
 This creates a centripetal suction that physically binds the star systems together, locking the spiral structure in place much like a hurricane holds its shape, independent of the mass of the individual stars.

+*   **Delayed Evolution in Voids (The Density Threshold):**
+    Observations indicate that Void Galaxies appear "young" or delayed, often waiting billions of years to begin star formation.
+    *   *Hydrodynamic Explanation:* In this model, star formation is a phase transition that requires the Space Fluid to reach a critical density (Pressure > $a_0$).
+In the voids, the fluid is rarefied (expanded).
+It takes significantly longer for the "Heavy Dust" sediment to drift into these regions and accumulate enough density to trigger the "Active Gravity" phase transition.
+Thus, void galaxies are not just isolated; they are **hydrodynamically starved**, evolving on a slower timescale determined by the flow rate of the vacuum medium.
+    *
 ---

 ## 6. The Cosmic Web: Strings and Voids